marsbroshok/mlops-labs/labs/lab-13-kfp-cicd/README.md

 The **Cloud Build** workflow configuration uses both standard and custom [Cloud Build builders](https://cloud.google.com/cloud-build/docs/cloud-builders).
 The custom builder encapsulates **KFP CLI**.

-*The current version of the lab has been developed and tested with v1.36 of KFP.
-There is a number of issues with post 1.36 versions of KFP that prevent us from upgrading to the newer version of KFP.
-KFP v1.36 does not have support for pipeline versions.
-As an interim measure, the **Cloud Build**  workflow appends `$TAG_NAME` default substitution to the name of the pipeline to designate a pipeline version.*

 #### Creating KFP CLI builder